Our Soundscene

 On 17 December ’64: Smokestakks supported Hogsnort Rupert and His Band, along with The Phantom Four, at the End of Term Dance organized by Guildford School of Art Student Union and held at the school.
 The next month the Grand Beat dance was held at the Memorial Hall, Wonersh on 23 January ’65 with Smokestakks providing the music to dance too.
 The 13 February ’65 found the band performing at the St. Valentine’s Dance at Onslow Village Hall, Guildford and seven days later, on 20 February ’65, they were at The Pirrie Hall, Brook helping Brook Youth Club raise funds for the Betatron Cancer Appeal.

-They played Bramley Village Hall, where Phillip Goodhand-Tait saw them play, followed shortly after with them supporting The Stormsville Shakers at Merrow Village Hall on a 31 March ’65.
-One of the bands most popular covers was “Country Line Special”.
+They played Bramley Village Hall, dressed in their ‘uniform’ of suede waistcoats and black corduroy trousers, where Phillip Goodhand-Tait saw them play, followed shortly after with them supporting The Stormsville Shakers at Merrow Village Hall on a 31 March ’65.
+It was around this time that Allen was hospitalized for nasal surgery, with an as yet unidentified sub stepping in to belt out the band’s popular covers such as “Country Line Special”.
 Neal left and was replaced by Ian May.

 A business card for Smokestakks.
 Image courtesy of William Neal